-I start my shopping and lists as early and June and take advantage of sales.
-I also do a LOT of shopping online, but this is high risk close to Christmas, so again GET IT DONE EARLY.
+I start my shopping and lists as early as June and take advantage of EOFY sales.
+Also do a LOT of shopping online, but this is high risk close to Christmas, so again GET IT DONE EARLY.

-I have created a comprehensive list you can use to check off in the three months before Christmas.
+I have created a comprehensive list you can use to check off over the three months before Christmas.
 So you can be super organised and not forget a single thing.

 In any aspect of life, you should never be afraid to ask for help.
 But Christmas is absolutely one of them.

-Even if you have specific traditions, if your struggling, don’t have time or perhaps cannot afford.
-Then don’t be afraid to let people know.
+Even if you have specific traditions, if you’re struggling, don’t have time or perhaps cannot afford, then don’t be afraid to let people know.

 Those nearest and dearest to you will understand, and anyone who doesn’t isn’t worth your time.